0xzero2hero/Task_Management_Dashboard/README.md

 - The backend will handle API requests, while the frontend will interact with these APIs to display data.
 - Once both the backend and frontend are running, you can start managing projects through the system.

-## Contributing

-I would appreciate any feedback on this assessment!
-Feel free to share your thoughts or suggestions for improvement.

-Thank you!